-Unethical and unprofessional behaviour is appropriately challenged across the force and staff feel confident in doing so thanks to a supportive culture and environment in this regard.
-Staff report to both supervisors and anonymously, and they are confident that when they report wrongdoing they themselves will be supported.
+Unethical and unprofessional behaviour is appropriately challenged across the force and staff feel confident in doing so, thanks to a supportive culture and environment.
+Staff report to supervisors and do so anonymously, and they are confident that when they report wrongdoing they themselves will be supported.